 I had a terrible September.

-It started out with some bad person hacking my email account, and sending a spam mail to all my contacts which made me literally a spammer.
+It started out with some bad person hacking my email account and sending a spam mail to all my contacts which made me a spammer.

 This happened two days before I was to go off on vacation.
 So you can imagine that this was quite a challenge.

-The following vacation went wrong in every imaginable way, from the flight to the accommodation to the personal level.
+The vacation that followed went wrong in every imaginable way, from the flight to the accommodation to the personal level.